Guide

 • Defective return notice under Section 139(9): You will be asked to re-file in the correct form within 15 days

-• Losses cannot be carried forward: If the return ends up being invalid, you lose the ability to carry forward any losses for that year
+• Losses cannot be carried forward: If the return ends up invalid, you lose the ability to carry forward any losses for that year

 06